lclem/lia/src/part1/NormalForms.lagda.md

 The `TERMINATING` pragma instructs Agda to accept this definition even if it is not proved terminating by the termination checker.
 (In this way we do not need to comment out the code.)
-This can be verified by commenting out the pragma, wereby the termination checker will complain about the recursive invocation marked by `(*)` above.
+This can be verified by commenting out the pragma, whereby the termination checker will complain about the recursive invocation marked by `(*)` above.
 It is surprising that the termination checker cannot establish that !ref(wnnf-sound') is terminating (which indeed it is), since it has the same recursive structure as !ref(wnnf), which is established terminating.